sunny/wubmail/README.markdown

 friends.txt:

     email,arrival_time,ps
     naps@example.com,18
+    srzt@example.com,16
+    phil@example.com,16
-  webs@example.com,18,PS: Don't be late this time! srzt@example.com,16 ook?@example.com,16
+    webs@example.com,18,PS: Don't be late this time!
+    gamo@example.com,18,PS: Don't forget to bring one of your favorite recipes.

 winners_message.html.erb:

     From: Sunny <sunny@sunfox.org>
     To: <%= email %>
     Subject: Great Party
     X-Mailer: Wubmail/1.0

     Hello,
     Just a quick note to tell you that for the great party you should arrive at <%= arrival_time %> o'clock.

     Thanks,
     Sunny

     <%= ps %>